sharife/bluenotetx/site/content/why/_index.md

     caption: >-
       Fewer than half of patients who experience cancer-related distress are referred to mental health care specialists.
     text: >-
       If left untreated, these feelings can lower a cancer survivors' quality of life and may negatively affect survival.
-The National Comprehensive Cancer Network has proposed guidelines for the delivery of mental health care services in oncology, which include screening patients for signs of distress and implementing a treatment plan to address these needs with a mental health care specialist.
+The National Comprehensive Cancer Network (NCCN) has proposed guidelines for the delivery of mental health care services in oncology, which include screening patients for signs of distress and implementing a treatment plan to address these needs with a mental health care specialist.
     text2: >-
       Unfortunately, fewer than half of patients who experience cancer-related distress are referred to mental health care specialists.
 Prescription digital therapeutics that help to treat cancer-related distress have the potential to help close this cancer treatment gap.
-These may incorporate cognitive behavioral stress management (CBSM), which has been tailored to cancer patients and shown in numerous clinical studies to improve emotional well-being, physical health and overall survival.
+These may incorporate cognitive behavioral stress management (CBSM), which has been tailored to cancer patients and shown in numerous clinical studies to improve emotional well-being, physical health, and overall survival.
 cbsm:
     heading: About Cognitive Behavioral Stress Management
     image: /img/science-cbsm.png